Skip to content

 For coding in an unplugged environment, you may want to use cut-out cards.

-Use the MakeCode Javascript or Python editors with a screen reader
+Use Microsoft MakeCode editor with a screen reader

 Using keyboard controls in MakeCode